tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/elasticache-redis-replication-group-redis-auth-enabled.md

-#  Amazon ElastiCache for Redis replication groups should have auth token set when redis version is belxow 6.0
+#  Amazon ElastiCache for Redis replication groups should have auth token set when redis version is below 6.0

 | Provider            | Category     |
 |---------------------|--------------|